dhp003/ingredients-to-insights/README.md

 ### Univariate Analysis

-**Distribution of number of steps of recipes**
+**Distribution of Number of Steps of Recipes**

 This plot displays the distribution of the number of steps required in recipes.

 <iframe
   src="assets/univariate_1.html"